joachimneulet/FindYourAlcohol/README.md

 # Find your Alcohol

-Find your alcohol is a website that uses an open source database to reference existing alcohols and cocktails
+Find your alcohol is a website that uses an open source database to reference existing alcohols and cocktails This site is developed under a local test server (no URL yet)

 ## Getting Started